dotargz/kynosocial/README.md

 ## Contributing

 Take a look at the client's [open issues](https://github.com/dotargz/kynosocial/issues)!
-You can add to the conversations or make your own to point out a bug or share a feature idea to make Kynosocial better.
+Join in the conversation or make your own, starting with a bug or feature request to improve the platform.

 ### Usage